MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 In this tutorial you will learn how to:

-1. Use a **Object Oriented Programming** pattern to manage a more complex piece of software
+1. Use an **Object Oriented Programming** pattern to manage a more complex piece of software
 1. Define classes and instances of classes
 1. Define static methods on those classes
 1. Use **inheritance** to define superclasses and subclasses

-# Taking a Step Back: Dogs
+## Taking a Step Back: Dogs

-Building a superhero dueler is going to get kinda complex, so let's start by exploring how **Classes** and **Object Oriented Programming** works using a simpler idea: Dogs.
+Every hero needs some help along their journey.
+We're going to enlist the help of humanity's greatest friend to help us understand the concepts behind **Object Oriented Programming**.

 ![](dog.jpg)

-Dogs are great.
-And we can use them as a simple example of Classes.

-# Make a Dog Class & Dog Instance
+How does a dog help us with programming?

+## Describing a Dog as an Object

+Object oriented programming seeks to represent code as **objects** somewhere in your computer's memory.
+Before you can get an object however you need to create a **class** -- or the blueprint from which that object is constructed by the computer.

-A **class** is like a blueprint or an object.
-A class describes the methods and properties that will exist in the object and the computer uses that specification to create (or **instantiate**) an object in memory.
+A **class** is like a set of instructions that tells the computer how to create your object in memory.
+A class describes the methods (functions) and properties (variables) that will exist in the object when it's created (or **instantiated**) in memory.

-You can think of a class as the blueprint for the object that will exist in memory.
-You can create many objects from a single class just as a construction company can produce many buildings from a single set of blueprints.
-At the same time each object can store unique values in it's properties just as each car from a factory can have different options (for example, its color, model, make, date of production, previous owners etc).
+The class allows you to create many objects from a single class just as a factory can produce many toy cars from a single set of designs.
+At the same time each object can store unique values associated with it just as each car from a factory can have different options (for example, its color, number of doors, and other features).

 ### Make a Dog Class